argunpeker/Trendyol-Manual-Testing-Portfolio/manual-test-cases/login-test-cases.md

 2. Click the "Devam Et" button

 **Expected Result:**
-- User should be redirected to the sign-up page to create a new account
+- User should be redirected to the sign-up page
+- The previously entered email address should be automatically filled in the email field of the sign-up form

 **Test Data:**
 - Valid email format that is not associated with any user account: "testingacc@gmail.com"